Asabeneh/30-Days-Of-React/03_Day_Setting_Up/03_setting_up.md

 ## Node Package Manager(NPM)

 NPM was created in 2010.
 You do not need to install NPM separately - when you install node you will have also NPM.
 NPM is a default package manager for Node.js.
 It allows users to consume and distribute JavaScript modules that are available in the registry.
 NPM allows to create packages, use packages and distribute packages.
-NMP also played quite a big role in the growth of JavaScript.
+NPM also played quite a big role in the growth of JavaScript.
 Currently, there is more than 350,000 packages in the NPM registry.
 Let's see the create-react-app on NPM registry.
 The number of downloads show the popularity of the package.

 ![NPM create-react-app](../images/npm_registry.png)